fasthttp/router/README.md

 - The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) did almost all the hard work of this router.
 - I respect the laws of open source.
 So LICENSE of `httprouter` is alway stay here: [HttpRouterLicense](HttpRouterLicense).
 - What I do is just fit for `fasthttp`.
 I have no hope to build a huge but toxic go web framwork like [iris](https://github.com/kataras/iris).
 - I fork this repo is just because there is no router for `fasthttp` at that time.
-And `fasthttprouter` is the FIRST router for `fasthttp`.
+And `router` is the FIRST router for `fasthttp`.
-- `fasthttprouter` has been used in my online production and processes 17 million requests per day.
+- `router` has been used in my online production and processes 17 million requests per day.
 It is fast and stable, so I decide to release a stable version.

 #### Releases

-- [2016.10.24] [v0.1.0](https://github.com/buaazp/fasthttprouter/releases/tag/v0.1.0) The first release version of `fasthttprouter`.
+- [2016.10.24] [v0.1.0](https://github.com/fasthttp/router/releases/tag/v0.1.0) The first release version of `router`.

 ## Features